uiuctml/npc-models/docs/npc-models/references/npc.md

 1. [Testing](#testing)

 ## Training

-Before joint optimization and testing, ensure that the dataset prefix in `header.py` matches the one specified in the run name or checkpoint file name passed as arguments.

 For joint optimization and testing involving PCs constructed using the knowledge-injected approach, modify the following parameter in `header.py` to point to the knowledge-injected PC model constructed by the `learnspn` project: